Introducing the 2022 Community-Academic Scholars

 Tyler Swanson (he/him) is a junior James Scholar majoring in environmental economics and policy and minoring in sustainability and urban planning.
 He has served as an intern in the Springfield office of Senator Tammy Duckworth, a code enforcement intern with the City of Rockford, and a research assistant with the Bock Agricultural Law & Policy Program in the College of ACES.
 Tyler will work with Prof. Chung-Yi Chiu and Illinois Joining Forces to conduct interviews with rural Veterans, military members and their families (RVM), and wellness service providers, and develop evaluations and educational materials aimed to diagnose and optimize their mutual interaction and partnership.
 Learn more about the project.

-Vinh Vo (he/him) is a junior studying interdisciplinary health science with a concentration in health behavior change and plans to become a dentist providing dental care to low-income communities.
+Vinh Vo (he/him) is a junior studying interdisciplinary health sciences with a concentration in health behavior change and plans to become a dentist providing dental care to low-income communities.
 He is a member in the lab of Prof. Sheena Martenies, a volunteer in Youth Pediatrics at Carle Hospital, and an active member of Student Aging Researchers in Training (START).
 Vinh will work with Prof. Raksha Mudar and CJE SeniorLife to assess the benefits of social engagement using OneClick on overall health and quality of life for older adults and collaborate with Home and Community-Based Organizations to prepare for community-based implementation.
 Learn more about the project.